gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 So an idea emerges: why don't we test on all possible values?
 Or at least as many values as we can?

 Enter the notion of [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing): we feed the program random inputs, and then watch for it to fail.
 Fuzz testing often leads one to find subtle bugs you don't expect.
+Here's [one](https://github.com/chewxy/skiprope/issues/9) that Chris Marshall discovered on my [skiprope](https://github.com/chewxy/skiprope) library.

+Here's [another](https://github.com/gorgonia/randomkit/blob/master/utils_test.go#L40), from a random number generator library I wrote for Gorgonia, where a [Kahan summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) yielded a different result from expected due to the way errors in floats are handled.

-Here's one that Chris Marshall discovered on my [skiprope](https://github.com/chewxy/skiprope) library.
-I have to this day, no idea what the correct fix is.
-Solutions welcome
+I have to this day, no idea what the correct fixes are.
+Solutions welcome.

 ## A More Disciplined Approach ##